 A permaculture swale is a technique for capturing and storing water in a garden.
-Learn how to build a swale in the residential landscape.
+In this article, learn how to build a swale in the residential landscape.
+Oh, and don’t forget to grab your FREE DOWNLOAD, How to Build a Swale to Capture Roof Water.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)